Xtreme Swing

 Xtreme Swing is a thrill ride located at Valleyfair in Shakopee, Minnesota.

 Specifications

 Xtreme Swing is a Screamin' Swing type ride built by S&S Worldwide.
-The structure itself is 100 ft tall at its highest point, the equivalent height of a ten-story building, making it the world's second largest swinging thrill ride, Skyhawk at Cedar Point being the largest.
+The structure itself is 100 ft tall at its highest point, the equivalent height of a ten-story building.
 It consists of two swinging arms, both 84 ft tall, seating 20 across and 20 back to back (40 total).
 At full swing, the ends of the arms approach 125 ft high off the ground—as high as a twelve-story building—and achieve a maximum velocity of 60 miles-per-hour—faster than most wooden roller coasters.
 The ride lasts about one minute, and can accommodate 800 passengers per hour.
 Riders must be 48 in or taller.
 Riders are restrained by a lap bar.